List of Bruce Dickinson band members: History

 In 2001, the compilation album, The Best of Bruce Dickinson, was released, which featured two new tracks recorded with drummer Dickie Fliszar and Roy Z on all other instruments.
 In the summer of 2002, while Iron Maiden were taking a break from touring, Dickinson decided to play a series of European festival shows.
 For these performances, Dickinson formed a band featuring Skunkworks collaborators Alex Dickson and Chris Dale (who had formed their own group, Sack Trick), drummer Robin Guy and guitarist Pete Friesen.
 For his latest album, 2005's Tyranny of Souls, Dickinson once again teamed up with Roy Z. The composition of the release's songs began in 2003, which largely involved Z sending recordings of riffs to Dickinson while he was on tour with Iron Maiden.
 For the album's recording, the drums and keyboards were performed respectively by David Moreno and Giuseppe Iampieri (credited as "Maestro Mistheria"), while the bass parts were contributed by Ray Burke, Juan Perez and Roy Z, who also undertook all the guitar work.

+In 2023, Dickinson performed Deep Purple's Concerto for Group and Orchestra on a tour, the band included guitarist Kaitner Z Doka, drummer Bernhard Welz, keyboardist John O'Hara, bassist Tanya O'Callaghan and percussionist Mario Argandonia, alongside many different Orchestras.

+Dickinson played his first solo show in 22 years at the Whisky A Go Go on 12 April 2024, the line-up included guitarists Chris Declercq and Philip Naslund, bassist Tanya O'Callaghan, drummer Dave Moreno and keyboardist Mistheria.
+Long-time guitarist Roy Z was absent due to personal issues.